 They estimated that 900 million people will suffer from disabling hearing loss by 2050.
 That is up from the current number of 466 million.

-The lack of reaction from major news outlets and the media may have been due to a lack of perspective.
-We often don't understand such large numbers without a little contextualization.
+The lack luster reaction from the major news outlets and the media at large may have been due to a lack of perspective.
+We often struggle to understand the reality of numbers when they are this big.

 The current population of the United States is sitting at 325 million while Mexico is 127.5.
 If we are to combine the entire populations of both countries we reach only 453.5 million.
-While we can understand that this is a lot of people, we are still 13 million shy of the current global population of those with disabling hearing loss.
+While it is clear that this is a lot of people, we are still 13 million shy of the current global population of those with disabling hearing loss.

 By the time we reach 2050, this population would grow to include the entire current population of the USA, Canada, Mexico and Western Europe.
 (Still a little short at only 886 million )